Low Level Waste Repository: Ownership and management

 The Nuclear Decommissioning Authority (NDA), who owned LLWR at the time, announced in March 2008 that UK Nuclear Waste Management Ltd (a consortium led by the Washington Division of URS Corporation and including Studsvik UK, AREVA-NC and Serco Assurance) had been awarded the contract for the management and operation of the Low Level Waste Repository.

 This arrangement ceased when the LLWR was brought back under direct public management when it became a subsidiary of the NDA in July 2021.

 In 2022 LLWR was merged with the NDA's Integrated Waste Management Programme to form a division called Nuclear Waste Services.

 Continued use

+In 1988, a new system was introduced placing waste in containers rather than clay trenches later covered with stone and soil.

 In early 2008, Cumbria County Council granted permission for a new vault, Vault 9, to be built to accommodate about 700 ISO steel containers per year and be able to hold 5,500 ISO steel containers in total, giving an operational life of about eight years.
 The vault opened for use in 2010.

 In 2015, a report from the Environment Agency acknowledged that the site would be disrupted in the future by coastal erosion and flooding, and placed requirements on LLWR Ltd to maintain a programme of coastal monitoring and to keep up-to-date with research and development on the long-term effects of climate change.

+In 2023, Nuclear Waste Services started capping and securing full trenches and vaults in preparation for permanent closure, a process that will take five years.
+A 10 metre thick membrane, the Southern Trench Cap Interim Membrane (STIM), will cover the old trenches to protect the waste for up to 100 years.